 How grab rails are funded in Australia

 Most people don't pay for grab rails out of their own pocket.
-They're funded — by NDIS, by My Aged Care (CHSP or Home Care Package / Support at Home), by Victorian state schemes (SWEP, TAC, WorkSafe), or by DVA for veterans.
-This page walks through each, in plain English.
+They're funded: by NDIS, by My Aged Care (CHSP or Support at Home), by Victorian state schemes (SWEP, TAC, WorkSafe), or by DVA for veterans.
+This page walks through each, in plain English, with a link to the official source for every figure so you can check it yourself.

 Quick reference